 BROWN PELICAN – (Pelecanus occidentalis) – (See images below)

 DESCRIPTION: The Brown Pelican is actually more grey than brown.
 The head is yellow and the neck white.
 The breeding male has a yellow head and the neck turns black.
-The bill, as in all pelicans, is quite long at some 30 cm (12 inches), and has an extensible pouch to hold prey.
+The bill, as in all pelicans, is quite long at some 30 cm (12 inches), and has an extensible pouch on the lower mandible to hold prey.
 The bill is mostly grey and the legs and feet are black.
-The brown pelican is the smallest of its genus, at approximately 130 cm (52 inches) long, and a wingspan of around 2 meters (6.6 feet).
+The brown pelican is the smallest of its genus, at approximately 130 cm (52 inches) long, with a wingspan of around 2 meters (6.6 feet).

 NAME: The English name ‘Pelican’ – and the Latin genus name ‘Pelecanus’ are derived from ancient Greek, and mean ‘axe’.
 This word was used for the woodpecker bill, and by extension, for other species with a long bill.
 The Latin species name ‘occidentalis’ refers to the bird’ geographical region, ‘western’, or a New World species.

 HABITAT: Shallow saltwater – mangroves, marshes, estuaries, beaches or bays.

 DIET: Mostly fish.
 Using its excellent eyesight, the brown pelican can spot fish from the air.
 It will then dive headfirst and scoop the fish in its pouch, draining water from it while on the surface.
 However, while doing this other birds such as gulls or terns will help themselves right from the pouch!
 On the other hand, the brown pelican too is attracted to easy food (see photo below).
 Other sources of food are amphibians, crustaceans, and bird eggs and chicks.